Dr. David Nawrocki

 3. Surely You're Joking, Mr. Feynman, Richard Feynman and Ralph Leighton, Required.

-4. Portfolio Management Software Package., David Nawrocki, Computer Handholders, Required.
+5. Portfolio Management Software Package., David Nawrocki, Computer Handholders, Required.

 Course Description

 This course will cover advanced topics in investment management and modern portfolio theory (MPT) including regression analysis, risk measurement, portfolio allocation algorithms, decision systems, international diversification and utility theory.
 Much of this material is covered in Level 3 of the CFA exam.
 The course stresses application of statistical techniques through the use of appropriate computer packages.
 The student is expected to use the computer heavily in order to apply and learn the techniques that are covered in class.
 The course places a heavy stress on teaching yourself how to learn.
-The emphasis is on learning!!!!!
+The emphasis is on learning and doing research.

 It is the students responsibility to be certain that the prerequisites have been successfully completed.
 If at any time during the semester it is determined that a student has not completed the prerequisites, the student can be administratively dropped from the course without credit or tuition refund.

 Attendance is expected and heavily recommended.
 The computer projects and the final exam are from classroom lecture material.
 Textbook and handout materials are for reference.
-I reserve the right to make changes in the assignments.
-Please make sure that you attend class to keep up-to-date with any changes.
+I reserve the right

 1. Modeling and Decision Systems ...............Lecture